 This course consists of 16 lessons.
 Each lesson has a list of CMOS readings and is accompanied by an automatically graded 10-point quiz, for a course total of 160 points.
 Some questions may require a brief internet search, in addition to the CMOS readings.
 Each question answer is supported by a CMOS reference.

-Required text: CMOS 17, online version recommended.
+Required text: The Chicago Manual of Style, 17th ed., online version recommended.

 Kirk Perry has an MFA in poetry from UMass Amherst, where he taught Business Communication at the Isenberg School of Management.
 Currently he teaches writing at Portland Community College and works as a freelance copyeditor.
 His clients include the University of New Mexico Press and the Huntington Library Quarterly.